Skip to content

 5 Signs that it is Time to Invest in an eQMS

-QualityManagement(QMS)_EasiestSetup_Small-Business_EaseOfSetupThere’s never a bad time to invest in an electronic quality management system (eQMS).
-As advancements in modern technology allow life sciences companies to continue making staggering breakthroughs, the reality is, organizations that remain tied to manual systems will be left behind.
+BestofROI_2024Fall_MidThere’s never a bad time to invest in an electronic quality management system (eQMS).
+As advancements in modern technology allow life sciences companies to continue making staggering breakthroughs, the reality is, organizations that remain tied to manual quality systems will be left behind.

-But here’s the thing, if your company is currently getting organized around its operating budget for next year, it’s an especially good time to allocate resources for an eQMS.
+But here’s the thing, if your company is currently getting organized around its operating budget for next year, it’s an especially good time to allocate resources for a quality management software.

 Here’s why:

 Unlike a few years ago, you have options.
-Now, life sciences companies of all sizes have access to affordable, easy-to-implement solutions, including eQMS.
-The days of expensive, enterprise systems reserved only for pharmaceutical giants are over.
+Now, life sciences companies of all sizes have access to affordable, easy-to-implement quality management tools.
+The days of expensive, enterprise QMS software platforms reserved only for pharmaceutical giants are over.
 (Quality leaders who need help presenting an eQMS business case to their executive team should check out this article.)

-If benefits like being able to get to market faster and appearing more attractive to clients/suitors aren’t enough to convince you, quality leaders should look for the following five indicators it’s past time to move from a manual quality system to an eQMS:
+If benefits like process improvement, faster time-to-market, and a lower risk profile for clients/investors aren’t enough to convince you, these five indicators mean it's past time to move from a manual quality system to an eQMS:

 1. You’ve lost critical documents

-Losing a document in a sea of binders and file cabinets, or even behind a desk is a real thing – and it’s awful when it happens.
+Losing a document in a sea of binders and file cabinets, or even behind a desk, is a real thing – and it’s awful when it happens.
 It’s even more of a disaster when you’ve misplaced the actual, final executed copy of a document somewhere in a maze of digital folders.
-But the worst case scenario is any of this happening while an auditor or inspector is standing next to you, waiting for answers.
+But the worst case scenario?
+Any of this happening while an auditor or inspector is standing next to you, waiting for answers.

 And that’s just the current state.
 What happens when your company starts to scale?
 It means more docs and records to manually keep track of, more confusion, and more opportunities for things to get lost.